OpenIPC/device-mjsxj03hl/Manual_en.md

 ```
 **Congratulations on successfully installing OpenIPC!**

+> [!IMPORTANT]
-Don't forget to delete the firmware files and script from your memory card!
+> Don't forget to delete the firmware files and script from your memory card!

 _____
 ## Tune-up